Privacy Policy

 Legal basis: Error tracking (error messages, stack traces) is processed on the basis of our legitimate interest in maintaining a functional service (GDPR Article 6(1)(f)).
 Session replay, which uses browser local storage, requires your consent under Art.
 399 of the Prawo komunikacji elektronicznej (ePrivacy).
 Session replay is activated only after you provide consent via our cookie consent mechanism.

-Source: Captured by Sentry when a technical error occurs in the application.
+Source: Captured by PostHog (Error Tracking + Session Replay) when a technical error occurs in the application.

 3.8 Communication Data